openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 When to avoid using bitmap caching

-Using this feature in the wrong circumstances can negatively affect the performance of your SWF file.
+Using this feature in the wrong circumstances can negatively affect the performance of your project.
 When you use bitmap caching, remember the following guidelines:

 *   Do not overuse surfaces (display objects with caching enabled).
 Each surface uses more memory than a regular display object, which means that you should only enable surfaces when you need to improve rendering performance.

 A cached bitmap can use significantly more memory than a regular display object.
 For example, if a Sprite instance on the Stage is 250 pixels by 250 pixels in size, when cached it might use 250 KB instead of 1 KB when it’s a regular (un-cached) Sprite instance.

 *   Avoid zooming into cached surfaces.
 If you overuse bitmap caching, a large amount of memory is consumed (see previous bullet), especially if you zoom in on the content.
 *   Use surfaces for display object instances that are largely static (non-animating).
 You can drag or move the instance, but the contents of the instance should not animate or change a lot.
 (Animation or changing content are more likely with a MovieClip instance containing animation or a Video instance.)
-For example, if you rotate or transform an instance, the instance changes between the surface and vector data, which is difficult to process and negatively affects your SWF file.
+For example, if you rotate or transform an instance, the instance changes between the surface and vector data, which is difficult to process and negatively affects your project.
-*   If you mix surfaces with vector data, it increases the amount of processing that Flash Player and AIR (and sometimes the computer) need to do.
+*   If you mix surfaces with vector data, it increases the amount of processing that OpenFL (and sometimes the computer) need to do.
 Group surfaces together as much as possible—for example, when you create windowing applications.
 *   Do not cache objects whose graphics change frequently.
 Every time you scale, skew, rotate the display object, change the alpha or color transform, move child display objects, or draw using the graphics property, the bitmap cache is redrawn.
 If this happens every frame, the runtime must draw the object into a bitmap and then copy that bitmap onto the stage—which results in extra work compared to just drawing the uncached object to the stage.
 The performance tradeoff of caching versus update frequency depends on the complexity and size of the display object and can only be determined by testing the specific content.

 Enabling bitmap caching

 To enable bitmap caching for a display object, you set its cacheAsBitmap property to true: mySprite.cacheAsBitmap = true;

 After you set the cacheAsBitmap property to true, you might notice that the display object automatically pixel-snaps to whole coordinates.
-When you test the SWF file, you should notice that any animation performed on a complex vector image renders much faster.
+When you test the project, you should notice that any animation performed on a complex vector image renders much faster.

 A surface (cached bitmap) is not created, even if cacheAsBitmap is set to true, if one or more of the following occurs: